 Boating and Swimming in Mt.
 Pinatubo Crater Lake

 Swimming in the crater lake is actually not allowed because it gets deep really fast from the lakeshore but some did just very near where the bancas park.

 It is the deepest lake in the Philippines with 800m/2,600ft and because the lake is acidic with a pH level of 2 to 5.5, there is no fish or aquatic life.

 To see more of the crater, take a boat ride and get to the other side of the 2.5km diameter crater lake for ~P300/person for about 30min.
 You will be provided with a life vest as a safety measure.
-On this side, the gray-colored sand and near-shore waters are hot to touch.
+At this side, the gray-colored sand and near-shore waters are hot to touch.
 There are some parts with boiling water.

 **Update: Boating no longer offered due to recent drowning incidents.
 As per the Philippine Institute of Volcanology and Seismology, the lake contains toxic chemicals such as sulfur and arsenic.